 This 'Mainland Iran-Kish Island' dialectic is not unique.
 There are many similar examples of 'mainland-island relations' in the contemporary world which, from a surface glance, do not seem to make sense.
-Yet their logic becomes clearer when seen in the context of states requiring unique offshore spaces outside the strait-jacket of the increasingly restrictive, 'level playing field' rules of global commerce among sovereign states.
-Islands then provide bounded space for the emergence of ingenious new species of asymmetrical economies and governance.
+Yet their logic becomes clearer when seen in the context of states requiring unique offshore spaces outside the straitjacket of the increasingly restrictive, 'level-playing field' rules of global commerce among sovereign states.
+Islands provide bounded space for the emergence of ingenious new species of asymmetrical economies and governance.

-The pattern repeats itself again and again where states make creative use of their small, far-flung and remote island jurisdictions to facilitate activities that would be simply anathema on home ground.
-Take Batam Island, located close to Singapore, that acts as the exclusive economic zone of Indonesia (Royle, 1997).
-Or consider Labuan Island, an integrated international offshore finance centre for neighbouring Malaysia (e.g. Fields, 2002).
+The pattern repeats itself again and again where typically large states make creative use of their small, far-flung and remote island jurisdictions to facilitate activities that would be simply anathema on home ground.
+Take Batam Island, located close to Singapore, which acts as the exclusive economic zone for Indonesia (Royle, 1997).
+Or consider Labuan, an integrated international offshore finance centre, which serves a broadly similar purpose for neighbouring Malaysia (see www.lofsa.gov.my/lofsa5/index.htm).
 The Maldives, with its small population and convenient archipelagic geography, is another fundamentalist Islamic state that tolerates a vibrant tourism industry via a scrupulous zoning policy (Baldacchino, 2004a).

-Even developed metropolitan powers play the same game, if in a somewhat more cynical fashion.
-The United Kingdom, for example, appeals for curbing low/no-tax regimes via the OECD and the G7, while encouraging British investment to benefit from the very same low/no-tax regimes of the Isle of Man, the Channel Islands, Bermuda and the Cayman Islands, for whose 'good government' the same United Kingdom remains ultimately responsible.
-Though a self-professed unitary state, China treats Hong Kong (since 1997) and Macao (since 1999) as 'special administrative regions', where 'the socialist system and policies shall not be practised ... and the previous capitalist system and way of life shall remain unchanged for 50 years' (Ministry of Justice, People's Republic of China).
-Kinmen Island for its part acts as a relatively safe clearinghouse for China-Taiwan relations: particularly appreciated at times of tension (Hung-Ta, 2004).
+Even developed metropolitan powers play the same game, in an even more cynical fashion.
+The UK, for example, appeals for curbs on low/no-tax regimes via the OECD and the G7, while encouraging British investment to benefit from the very same low/no-tax regimes of the Isle of Man, the Channel Islands, Bermuda and the Cayman Islands, for whose 'good government' the same UK remains ultimately dependent.
+Although a self-professed unitary state, China treats Hong Kong (since 1997) and Macao (since 1999) as 'special administrative regions', where "the socialist system and policies shall not be practised... and the previous capitalist system and way of life shall remain unchanged for 50 years" (Ministry of Justice, PRC).
+Kinmen Island for its part acts as a relatively safe clearinghouse for China - Taiwan relations, particularly appreciated at times of tension (Hung-Ta, 2004).

 The rationale for these metropolitan-island arrangements, however, is scarcely one-sided.
-From the perspective of small island territories, there are quite plausible reasons to aspire to an 'arm's-length' relationship with a larger, 'mainland' benevolent patron.
+From the perspective of small island territories, there are quite plausible reasons to aspire to an 'arms' length' relationship with a larger 'mainland' benevolent patron.
 McElroy and Mahoney (2000) explain how the smaller players in these unequal dyads derive substantial economic advantages from the arrangement.
-These include: free or concessionary trade with, and export preference from, the parent country; social welfare assistance; ready access to external capital through special tax concessions; availability of external labour markets through migration; aid-financed infrastructure and communications; higher-quality health and educational systems; natural disaster relief; and provision for costly external defence.
+These include: free trade with, and export preference from, the parent country; social welfare assistance; ready access to external capital through special tax concessions; availability of external labour markets through migration; aid-financed infrastructure and communications; higher quality health and educational systems; natural disaster relief; and provision of costly external defence.
 Autonomy without sovereignty may also facilitate tourism development because of easier terms of access and security.

-Most of these special conditions have emerged in the context of a history of a relatively benign colonial relationship - typically one dominated by strategic rather than economically exploitative interests.
-The Economist (2003) has claimed that the island citizens of Aruba, Bermuda and French Polynesia are amongst the world's top ten richest peoples: these three territories are non-sovereign island jurisdictions, benefiting from customized linkages with the much larger states of the Netherlands, the United Kingdom and France respectively.
+Most of these special conditions have emerged in the context of a history of a relatively benign colonial relationship-typically one dominated by strategic rather than economically exploitative interests.
+The Economist (2003) has claimed that the island citizens of Aruba, Bermuda and French Polynesia are among the world's top 10 richest people: these three territories are non-sovereign island jurisdictions, benefiting from customized linkages with the much larger states of The Netherlands, the UK and France, respectively.
 Various other sub-national island jurisdictions partake of some form of profitable asymmetrical federalism with(in) a typically larger state (Stevens, 1977; Baldacchino, 2004b).